DSD-DBS/capella-collab-manager/docs/docs/admin/teamforcapella/migration.md

 1. Create a new session with the new Capella version.
 1. In your persistent workspace, execute the following steps:

-    1. Right click on the model in your workspace.
+    1. Right-click on the model in your workspace.
     1. Select `Migration` and `Migrate Project toward current version`
        ![Migrate Capella model](../../user/tools/capella/migration/migrate-capella-model.png)
     1. A backup is not required as the latest version should still be available